• Home

 Seafood Paella

-Seafood Paella is an easy, delicious and flavorful seafood recipe that you can make at home.
-With fresh shellfish, mussels, and other seafood, plus Italian sausage, this meal is packed with flavor!
+Seafood Paella is a joyous, delicious and flavorful seafood recipe that you can make at home.
+With fresh shellfish, mussels, and other seafood this meal is packed with flavor!
+Fresh seafood cooks really quickly; be careful not to overcook.
+I know this is a seafood paella but I really love using chicken stock in this recipe.
+You can also use seafood stock.

 Course: Main